Ľubomír Moravčík

-Ľubomír "Lubo" Moravčík (born 22 June 1965) is a Slovakian football manager and former player.
+Ľubomír Moravčík (born 22 June 1965) is a Slovak football manager and former player.
 A creative midfielder renowned for his technical ability, he was capable of unleashing powerful, accurate shots, and pinpoint crosses with both feet.
 He played for teams in Czechoslovakia and Slovakia, France, Germany, Japan, and Scotland.
-During his time at Scottish club Celtic, he made nearly 130 appearances, scoring 35 goals and winning two Scottish Premier League titles.
+During his time at Scottish club Celtic, Moravčík made 129 appearances, scoring 35 goals and winning two Scottish Premier League titles.

-Moravčík also played internationally for Czechoslovakia (42 caps, seven goals) and Slovakia (38 caps, six goals).
+At international level, Moravčík played for Czechoslovakia (42 appearances; seven goals) and Slovakia (38 appearances; six goals).
 He was a member of the Czechoslovak team at the 1990 FIFA World Cup.

 Club career

+Early career

-Moravčík began his career at Czechoslovak First League club Plastika Nitra, making his senior debut in 1983.
-He spoke about his early career in an interview with the Slovakian podcast, Podcast Výkrok: "I grew up in a very successful generation of Nitra, with whom we became champions of Slovakia in pupils, as younger teenagers we finished third and again became masters as older teenagers.
+Moravčík began his career at Czechoslovak First League club Plastika Nitra, making his league debut on 16 October 1983 against FK Teplice.
+He spoke about his early career in an interview with the Slovak podcast, Podcast Výkrok: "I grew up in a very successful generation of Nitra, with whom we became champions of Slovakia in pupils, as younger teenagers we finished third and again became masters as older teenagers.
 But during my time in Shala, I never dreamed of the first league.
 However, when Nitra was on the verge of falling out, the club's management decided to give the young players a chance.
 And that meant my entry into the Premier League scene."

-Moravčík went on to make over 170 appearances for the club before departing in 1990 to join French Ligue 1 club Saint-Étienne, where he played over 230 matches.
+Moravčík went on to make over 170 appearances for the club before leaving 1990 to join French Ligue 1 club Saint-Étienne, where he played over 230 matches.
 He later moved to Bastia and then MSV Duisburg in Germany.

+Celtic

 On 27 October 1998, Moravčík signed for Scottish Premier League side Celtic for a fee of £330,000.
-The move linked him up with fellow Slovak Jozef Vengloš, who was Celtic manager at the time.
-Initially sceptical of the impact a player aged then 33 could have, Moravčík became a hero in the eyes of the Parkhead faithful, forming an outstanding partnership with Henrik Larsson.
-He made his Celtic debut against Old Firm rivals Rangers on 21 November 1998 and scored first two goals for the Hoops in what turned out to be a memorable 5–1 victory.
+The transfer linked him up with fellow Slovak Jozef Vengloš, who was Celtic manager at the time.
+Initially sceptical of the impact a then-33-year-old footballer could have, Moravčík became a hero in the eyes of the Parkhead faithful, forming an outstanding partnership with Henrik Larsson.

+Moravčík made his league debut in a 6–1 victory against Dundee United on 7 November 1998.
+The same year on 21 November, he scored his first two goals against Old Firm rivals Rangers, which ended in a memorable 5–1 victory.

-He stayed at Celtic Park for a total of four seasons, winning two Scottish championships, one Scottish Cup and two Scottish League Cups.
-Former teammates Larsson, Chris Sutton and Stiliyan Petrov have all named him in their One to Eleven highlighting his two-footedness, his ability with both feet.
+Moravčík stayed at Celtic Park for a total of four seasons, winning two Scottish championships, one Scottish Cup and two Scottish League Cups.
+All of his former teammates, including Larsson, Chris Sutton, and Stiliyan Petrov have named him in their One to Eleven highlighting his two-foot, his ability with both feet.
 In 2015, Moravčík said of his time in Glasgow: "My favourite time, my most special time, was at Celtic.
-They said I was a 'gift from God' but it was the opposite – Celtic was a gift from God to me…Celtic is unique."
+They said I was a 'gift from God' but it was the opposite – Celtic was a gift from God to me...
+Celtic is unique."
+He played his last game for Celtic on 21 April 2002, a 1–1 draw with Rangers in which he assisted Alan Thompson's equaliser and came off as a substitute for Steve Guppy on the 72nd minute.